openstack/nova-specs/specs/mitaka/approved/user-settable-server-description.rst

     * Check that the default description is NULL.

+  * Add a description to the tests that use the API to rebuild a server.

+    * Check that the description can be changed or removed.
+    * Check that the description is unchanged if not specified on the API.

   * Add a description to the tests that use the API to update a server.

     * Check that the description can be changed or removed.